daniel-valdes/interactive-cricket-dashboard/README.md

 **Dataset**: https://www.kaggle.com/veeralakrishna/icc-test-cricket-runs

-An interactive dashboard which pulls from a dataset of ICC cricket batsmen and displays an updated bio for each player.
+The goal of this project was to create an interactive dashboard which pulled from a dataset of ICC cricket batsmen and dynamically display an updated bio for each player.

 Constructed from Python, HTML, and Javascript elements.
 Combines back-end database queries through PostGres and SQLACHEMY with a web-scraping element implemented into a Flask application.
 Front-end display handled with HTML & Bootstrap with interactive D3 JS scripts.